tom-seddon/beeblink/README.md

 * PC running OS X, Windows or Linux
-* BBC Micro(s) with some good way of loading the ROM image (i.e., with something like EEPROM or write-protected battery-backed sideways RAM... it's no fun having to reload it on each boot and/or have it zapped by careless programs)
+* BBC Micro(s) with some good way of loading the ROM image (i.e., with something like EEPROM or write-protected battery-backed sideways RAM... it's no fun having to reload it on each boot and/or having it zapped by careless programs)

 # Installation and setup